Alipsa/ride/src/bin/readme.md

-This is version 1.0 of Ride.
+This is version 1.1 of Ride.

 At this point Ride is usable and provides a nice IDE for developing and testing R scripts aimed to run in the Renjin ScriptEngine.

+I use it daily at work and have been doing so for several months now.
+It started as a tool to develop and test R code that I created using RStudio but needed a manageable intermediary to make sure my code worked in Renjin before integrating it with the java application servers I use at work due to fact that many packages commonly used in GNU R does not yet work in Renjin.
+Later, it evolved to the point where I now use it as my primary data analysis tool.

 To run Ride you need to have maven and Java 1.8 or later installed.
-If you use open JDK then you might need to do something like `sudo apt-get install openjfx` depending on your distro.
+If you use open JDK on Linux then you might need to do something like `sudo apt-get install openjfx` depending on your distro.

 Ride is started using maven (see ride.sh/ride.cmd for details).
 This is because renjin is not included in the fat jar and needs to be wired in to the classpath upon startup.
 You can specify a different renjin version in the pom if you like but note that it requires renjin version 0.9.2716 or later to work.

 Since you probably want to run the ScriptEngine with the ClassPathPackageLoader when embedding your R app, you can set Ride to use this to resolve packages.
-You then need to include those dependencies to the maven.pom.
+You then need to include those dependencies to the maven.pom and hence test that you got all dependencies right before attempting to run the R scripts from the java application (server).

 ## How to install:
 Unzip ride-1.0-final-dist.zip to a directory of choice